• Skip to Content

 Sociology is both a scientific and humanistic discipline.
 Sociologists examine the systems of social action including single social acts, social relationships, organizations, institutions, communities, and societies.
 Through analyses of society, its groups, institutions, and processes, sociologists attempt to understand and predict human behavior.
 The study of sociology prepares students for further study of and careers in social work, probation, corrections, human services, law enforcement, research, public policy, law and education.

-The Associate in Arts for Transfer (AA-T) or the Associate in Science for Transfer (AS-T) is intended for students who plan to complete a bachelor's degree in a similar major at a CSU campus.
-Students completing these degrees (AA-T or AS-T) are guaranteed admission to the CSU system, but not to a particular campus or major.
-To earn this Sociology AA-T degree, students must meet the following requirements:
+The Associate in Arts for Transfer (AA-T) degree is intended for students who plan to complete a bachelor's degree in a similar major at a CSU campus.
+Students completing the AA-T are guaranteed admission to the CSU system, but not to a particular campus or major.

-• completion of the following major requirements with a minimum grade of "C" (or "P");
+• Completion of the following major requirements with a minimum grade of "C" (or "P").

-• certified completion of the CSU General Education-Breadth (CSU-GE) or Intersegmental General Education Transfer Curriculum (IGETC) for CSU, which requires a minimum of 39 units.
+• Certified completion of the California General Education Transfer Curriculum (Cal-GETC), which requires a minimum of 34 units; and

 Course List